viscovery/consense-android/README.md

 # Get Started

-This guide shows you how to integrate ConSense SDK into your video player app.
+This guide shows you how to integrate VidSense SDK into your video player app.
 You can also download the sample video player app from GitHub, and test video ads while playing the app's content video.

 ## Prerequisites